spinnylights/vulkan-notes/vulkan_notes.md

 Structs inherit all the restrictions on the use of any type or qualifier they contain.

+#### Arrays

+GLSL supports C-esque arrays, with similar declaration syntax— the type name, an optional space and identifier, `[`, an optional size, and `]`, in that order.
+If the size is specified, it must be a constant integral expression (not necessarily a literal) greater than zero.
+If the space and identifier are included, a variable declaration is formed (`vec4 colors[];`); without them, a type specifier is formed (`float[5]`).

+Any type in the language can be used for the contents of an array.
+This includes array types, so arrays-of-arrays and so on can be declared (e.g. `float[5][3]`, meaning a 5-element array of `float[3]`).
+However, arrays are homogeneous; all elements must be the same type.

 ## Shaders

 A shader is a computer program written in a shading language,